amurthavaahininagarajan/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. import maths as many
+1. import maths as numpy
 2. give the input values
 3. use eval input
 4. print the L and U matrix